Find answers to frequently asked questions and additional information about the New Initiative process.

 Any project proposal to the New Initiative Committee with a total budget exceeding US$40,000 must be submitted as a New Initiative.

-A champion is required for New Initiatives proposals.
+A volunteer champion is required for New Initiatives proposals.
 The new initiative projects are larger scale, typically multi-year projects, and request higher levels of funding than seed grant projects and, therefore, require a champion write a short endorsement for the project.

 Find out more on new initiatives and seed grants by selecting the area of interest below.